We're all in this together

 Within about 30 years Australia’s universal super system has become one of the cornerstones of our country’s economy.
 It is a key driver of growth, productivity and jobs in both good and bad economic times.

-With over five million members and over $700 billion in funds under management, Industry SuperFunds invest in Australian livelihoods through Australian listed companies, debt markets, infrastructure, property and the wider financial system.
+With nearly five million members and over $700 billion in funds under management, Industry SuperFunds invest in Australian livelihoods through Australian listed companies, debt markets, infrastructure, property and the wider financial system.

 And this pool of workers’ savings can be deployed to help Australian businesses open their doors and drive growth again once the crisis is over.